By Natasha Samuel, senior product marketing manager

 Take a step behind the scenes and what the business traveler doesn’t see is:

 - There are a multitude of Global Distribution Systems (GDS), direct connections, and New Distribution Capability (NDC) that sits behind a clear, simple to book interface

 - How airlines distribute their content when they put their flights on these systems differs.
-What you see on Egencia may look slightly different to what you see if you book on Expedia for your holiday.
+What you see on Egencia may look slightly different to what you see if you book on other platforms for your holiday.
 Similarly, what you see on another TMC’s website will look different to what you see with Egencia

 - That airlines constantly change their terms and policies, which during the current crisis could mean changing from minute to minute every single day